Deploy the Deep Security AMI from AWS Marketplace

 - Chef: For Chef recipes for deployment and management, see the Deep Security Chef cookbook on GitHub.

 - Puppet: For Puppet manifests, see the Deep Security Puppet manifests repository on GitHub.

 - SCCM: Microsoft System Center Configuration Manager (SCCM) can install an agent, activate it, and apply a policy.
 To use SCCM, go to Administration > System Settings > Agents and enable agent-initiated activation.

 - Template or Elastic Beanstalk: Include the agent in your VM template.
-See Bake the Deep Security Agent into your AMI and AWS Elastic Beanstalk scripts
+See Bake the agent into your AMI or WorkSpace bundle and AWS Elastic Beanstalk scripts

 - Activate the agent.